m-lamonaca/programming-notes/DotNet/C#/C#.md

 ## Tuples (Value Type)

-Tuples are designed as a convenient way to package together a few values in cases where defining a whole new type wouldn’t really be justified.
+Tuples are designed as a convenient way to package together a few values in cases where defining a whole new type wouldn't really be justified.

 Tuples support comparison, so it's possible to use the `==` and `!=` relational operators.
-To be considered equal, two tuples must have the same shape and each value in the first tuple must be equal to its counterpart in thesecond tuple.
+To be considered equal, two tuples must have the same shape and each value in the first tuple must be equal to its counterpart in the second tuple.

 ```cs
 (Type Var1, Type Var2, ...) variable = (value1, value2, ...);